pagalvin/tsbook/chapter06_Functions.md

 # Functions

 TypeScript supports JavaScript functions as you already know them.
-As with everything else, TypeScript adds new functionality, including:
+As with many other areas, TypeScript adds new functionality, including:
 - Function Types
-- Typed Parameters
+- Typed Parameters:
 - Optional Parameters
-- REST Operators
+- Rest Parameters
-- Arrow Functions
+- Arrow Functions (sometimes called Lambda or Anonymous functions)

 ## Function Types

-`Function` is another valid type when defining variables or interfaces.
-Here's a simple example:
+Everything has a type in TypeScript.
+If you don't specify a type, TypeScript infers a type and for functions, it's `Function`.
+You  can declare a variable's type to be `Function` as shown:

 ```TypeScript
 let sillyAdderFunction: Function;